Tom Dillmann: Formula 3.5 (2015–2016)

-Formula E
+Formula E (2015–)

 In August 2015, Dillmann partook in pre-season testing with Team Aguri along with fellow former GP2 racer Stefano Coletti.

 In April 2017, Dillmann partook in the free practice session with Venturi at the Mexico City ePrix in place of Stéphane Sarrazin.
 Later that month, Venturi announced Dillmann would make his racing debut at the Paris ePrix in place of Maro Engel.

-For the 2018–19 FE season, the Frenchman joined Nio on a full-time basis.
-Dillmann failed to score points throughout the season, finishing 23rd in the standings.
+For the 2018–19 FE season, Dillmann joined Nio on a full-time basis.
+He failed to score points throughout the season, finishing 23rd in the standings.

 In May 2021, Dillmann was announced as the simulator and reserve driver for the Jaguar Racing Formula E team.
+He remains in that role ever since.

+Sportscar career (2015–)

-World Endurance Championship
+World Endurance Championship (2015–2016, 2018–2020, 2023)

 Dillmann driving at the 2023 6 Hours of Spa-Francorchamps.

 Dillman began his career in the World Endurance Championship in 2015, joining Signatech Alpine for two races starting from the 2015 6 Hours of Shanghai; he won his first ever race in the series.
 After a single race campaign with Extreme Speed Motorsports in 2016, Dillmann joined ByKolles Racing in 2018 for their LMP1 efforts in the World Endurance Championship.
+Dillmann took part in total of eight races out of sixteen that 2018-2019 and 2019-20 WEC seasons consisted of, scoring the best result of fourth and not finishing half of them.
+The car that Dillmann was provided with was known for its lack of reliability and performance.

-On 11 January 2023, it was revealed that Dillmann would contest the full 2023 FIA World Endurance Championship for Vanwall Racing Team in the Le Mans Hypercar class, driving alongside Esteban Guerrieri and 1997 Formula One World Champion Jacques Villeneuve.
-Dillman departed the team on 16 June 2023; he cited a desire to find a seat elsewhere and "to try something else" and that his departure was on "good terms", along with paying tribute to team principal Colin Kolles in a statement.
+On 11 January 2023, it was revealed that Dillmann would contest the full 2023 FIA World Endurance Championship for the rebranded byKolles team, called now Vanwall Racing Team, in the Le Mans Hypercar class, driving alongside Esteban Guerrieri and 1997 Formula One World Champion Jacques Villeneuve.
+Despite building a new car, team's result haven't improved.
+Dillmann departed the team on 16 June 2023; he cited a desire to find a seat elsewhere and "to try something else" and that his departure was on "good terms", along with paying tribute to team principal Colin Kolles in a statement.
 He was replaced by two-time Super GT champion João Paulo de Oliveira.